SDorGS/Learning_from_books/Database book/Intermediate/Data Sublanguage (Definition and Manipulation languages).md

-I understand the request: structure the explanation as a clean, non-redundant conceptual progression that flows seamlessly from problem to solution, while avoiding explicit labels like "Logic 1," "Logic 2," etc.

----

 ## The Problem: The Programming Mismatch

 The foundational issue necessitating a specialized set of database commands stems from the **mismatch between general programming languages and specific database operational needs**.
 General-purpose languages are designed to handle **all computing needs**, meaning they include essential constructs like **conditional** (`if-then-else`) and **iterative statements** (`for` or `while` loops).
 A database interaction language, however, does not inherently need these complex procedural tools to manage structure or content.